chenge/simple-ruby-guide-zh/RubyLittleBook.md

   * outgoing query is not tested.

 ```
- #引用minitest gem, you can install it yourself: gem install minitest
+ #minitest gem, you can install it yourself: gem install minitest
 Require "minitest/autorun"

 Class Calc